History and Founder Biography:

 The first question to ask an architect is what are they specifying to meet sound level requirements.
 85db is the legal limit as per OSHA.
 If they are specifying harmful fiberglass, you’ll know immediately that they don’t know what they’re doing, but they’re still putting both commercial and residential environments at risk.
 Request a sample of the acoustical panels they are intending on specifying with the sound rating attached.
 Send it to any acoustical lab for testing.
 It won’t come back with the same rating that’s on the original label.

 Many lawsuits will continue to result from breathing harmful fiberglass dust.
 This creates liability issues for anyone who specifies or sells it.
 Legislation calling for the mandatory removal of these harmful fiberglass products that remain in the breathable air space is being called for.
 Mesothelioma is the chief concern.
-A property tested for fiberglass dust may find themselves with the burden of removal and replacement.
+A property tested for fiberglass dust may find itself with the burden of removal and replacement.

 A major advantage QuietGreen Technologies offers over any other acoustical company is our unique ability to actually acoustically tune any room on-site to the satisfaction of anyone’s hearing.
-This is because all our acoustical products are assembled on site and can be adjusted and tuned during installation using our exclusive technology, guaranteeing acoustical satisfaction for any client.
+This is because all our acoustical products are assembled on-site and can be adjusted and tuned during installation using our exclusive technology, guaranteeing acoustical satisfaction for any client.
 Our techniques can’t be duplicated in a laboratory.
-Over many years and literally thousands of projects acoustically-tested before, during and after completion, we’ve developed these proprietary methods.
+Over many years and literally thousands of projects acoustically-tested before, during, and after completion, we’ve developed these proprietary methods.
 This is how we are able to design the most beautiful sounding and looking theaters in the world.
 We also specialize in office acoustics for media rooms, video conference rooms, and offices.
 We create perfect sounding rooms as well as preventing sound transmission between adjoining spaces.”

 Over 40 years, Mr. Hawkeye learned how to solve virtually any sound problem.
 He has developed his own proprietary environmentally safe, non-fiberglass acoustical products that perform better than fiberglass but are less expensive.
 He also invented state-of-the-art fabric tracking systems that support the fabric finish of the acoustical systems.
 These unique systems work in conjunction with specially selected eco-acoustic materials and high-performance fabrics from silk to industrial weaves, or with customer-supplied fabrics once tested and approved.